rtealwitter/OpenStreets/README.md

 • [NOAA Daily Weather Data](https://www.ncdc.noaa.gov/cdo-web/datatools)

 • [NYC Taxi Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)

-New idea for CS paper: Analyze car traffic with taxi data and the effect of shutting down road segments on traffic and collisions.

 #### Installation notes
 If you have issues installing torch-sparse, etc., try running: `pip install pyg-lib torch-scatter torch-sparse -f https://data.pyg.org/whl/torch-1.13.1+cu117.html --force-reinstall` (you may need to replace torch/cude versions with whatevers in your environment).